 This boot dryer is a multi-purpose set-up with different functions to select from.
 It can be a superb tool for your garage or workshop.

 You can directly mount it on your wall or set it up in the include hand-truck wheel kit to quickly move it around the area.

 It has 12 individual dryer ports with higher than 200 CFM of forced airflow.
 Another option is to dry your wet ski boots with heated ambient air.

-These 12 dryer ports are perfect for your shoe, boots, gloves, and other gears that you need drying.
+These 12 dryer ports are perfect for your shoe, boots, gloves, and other gear that you need to dry.

 This is the best ski boot dryer if you are looking for the most powerful ski boot dryer around because other dryer either has ambient air or heated air only.

 The GearDryer Wall Mounted 12 Boot and Glove Dryer has both.
 It also uses an automatic heat element that can increase its temperature to 35 F more than the ambient temperature.